kavyamittal28/api-load-tester/README.md

 2. Set **Virtual Users** (concurrent workers), **Ramp-up** (seconds to reach full load), and **Duration**
 3. Click **Run Test**
 4. Watch live charts and metrics update in real time
+5. Click **Stop** at any time to end the test early and keep the results

 **Example cURL:**
 ```bash